 Eleven of the City's park locations are "passive" parks without recreational facilities.
 These parks can be used for walking, sitting or just plain relaxing.
 There are also two family picnic facilities offered by the city during the spring and summer months.

 10 FREE THINGS TO DO IN THE PARK

-- Come to the Flag Day Parade and Fireworks on June 13th
+- Come to the Flag Day Parade and Fireworks the second week of June every year.

 - Attend a concert at the Ruth Gordon Amphitheater.

 - Watch a baseball, softball, or soccer game at a variety of parks.

 - Stroll along the Adams walk; pause to reflect at the World War II Memorial